Our History- 60 years of Ministry

 A trailer house was purchased in December of 1980 to be used as housing for interns or possible Sunday School classrooms.
 It was used as housing for at least one interim pastor.

 St. John’s decided to become a one-point parish in 1981.
 The members of Our Savior’s felt that we were not able to support our own pastor at that time and voted to sign up for the Rural Intern Program through Lutheran Theological Seminary in St. Paul, MN.
-This program allowed the church to have students beginning in August of each year.
+This program allowed the church to have students as Interns beginning in August of each year.
 Faith Lutheran in Rapid City agreed to accept the responsibility of supervision of the interns serving in Hermosa.
-Once each month the intern would fill the pulpit in Rapid City and a pastor from Faith would serve communion at OSL on that Sunday.
-Beginning in 1985 Trinity Lutheran, also in Rapid City served as intern supervisor.
+In 1985 Trinity Lutheran, took over this supervision role.

 October of 1982 saw the next physical expansion of the church.
 The basement was enlarged to allow for Sunday School rooms and the sanctuary was expanded.
 The new kitchen and dining room were finished in the spring of 1983 just in time for the annual pancake supper.
 The upper addition was nearly completed and services were held in it for the first time on Good Friday (April 1, 1983).